 Velox is a wallet-based payment solution accessible to corporates and individuals through a dedicated card or sticker and is specifically designed to bring ease, transparency and control of purchases within Enyo’s products and services portfolio.

-Tailored to fit each customer’s requirements, Velox offers customizable solutions including when and how payments are made, ability to set consumption & credit limit, as well as monitoring consumption.
-Featuring a “Do It Yourself” portal on the ENYO website, customers can request for Velox by filling a registration form with Bio-Data, Vehicle Details, and Payment Details.
+Tailored to fit each customer’s requirements, Velox offers customizable solutions including when and how payments are made, the ability to set consumption & credit limit, as well as monitoring consumption.
+Featuring a “Do It Yourself” portal on the ENYO website, customers can request Velox by filling a registration form with Bio-Data, Vehicle Details, and Payment Details.
 Customers then select the nearest ENYO station from where they would like to pick up their card which will be available within 24hrs.

-Commenting on Velox, Mr. Abayomi Awobokun, Chief Executive Officer, ENYO Retail and Supply, said, “ENYO Retail was established in 2017 as a technology focused fuels retailing company to meet the growing energy needs of Nigeria.
+Commenting on Velox, Mr. Abayomi Awobokun, Chief Executive Officer, ENYO Retail and Supply, said, “ENYO Retail was established in 2017 as a technology-focused fuels retailing company to meet the growing energy needs of Nigeria.
 We have a goal of utilizing technology to transform the downstream petroleum network in Nigeria and this was the logic behind Velox”.

 “We want our customers to be in control of the fuel purchasing process and their expenses as simplifying the customer experience is at the heart of our efforts.
 At ENYO, we will seek channels to improve upon and constantly innovate to ensure overall convenience and satisfaction for our customers across Nigeria”, said Abayomi.